hoob3rt/enroll-gcalendar/README.md

 * convert enroll plan to google calendar
 * add overdue classes from last year to the same plan
 * remove classes which don't interest you
-* remove all lectures from plan at once (SKIP GANG)
+* remove all lectures from plan at once
 ---
 ### Disadvantages
 * may not work if you have more than 3 classes at the same hour in the same day